 Getting to First BASE

 Because they know of my interests in learning and development, and with self-assessment tools, and with their subject, business analysis, Tom notified me when their BASE self-assessment went live on their website.
 So I went to their website.
-See their introduction and link to BASE.
-I clicked that blue Get me to first BASE! button, registered (it requires your name and email address), and completed the self assessment.
+I clicked a blue Get me to first BASE! button, registered (it requires your name and email address), and completed the self assessment.

 I don’t consider myself to be a business analyst.
 I did serve as a business systems analyst in the early 1970s, as many information technology (back then we called it data processing) practitioners did.
 Then I “moved on” to project management.
 But the BASE self-assessment was surprisingly easy for me.
 In the six knowledge areas of Business Analysis (as organized in IIBA’s BABOK® Guide), I found myself comfortable in all of them.
 In fact, I did so well in the self-assessment that the results indicated that I was ready to take the Certified Business Analysis Professional (CBAP®) exam.
 Of course, we understand that some people are more generous in self-assessments than professional assessors would be.